Table of contents

 We have tested the most popular bridge pickups with ceramic magnets – DiMarzio Super Distortion, Seymour Duncan Invader, Bare Knuckle Warpig, Bill Lawrence L-500XL and Gibson 500T.
 As the selection criteria we used the output signal power (resistance of the coils) and frequency response specified by most manufacturers that enables the Les Paul to fully reach its potential.

-The equipment used in testing included Gibson Les Paul Custom Koa and tube amplifier Marshall JCM 2000 TSL 60 TubeTone Platinum+ Mod (6Н2П-ЕВ + EL34 tubes, internal wiring and cables by Vovox, 7/10 gain in rhythm channel and 5/10 gain in solo channel, Celestion Vintage 30 speaker, concert loudness 120 dB).
+The equipment used in testing included Gibson Les Paul Custom Koa and tube amplifier Marshall JCM 2000 TSL 60 TubeTone Platinum+ Mod (6Н2П-ЕВ + EL34 tubes, internal wiring and cables by Vovox, 7/10 gain in rhythm channel and 5/10 gain in solo channel, Celestion Vintage 30 speaker, stage volume 120 dB).
 The pickups were wired according to instructions on manufacturers websites, because each brand has its own color scheme.
 The distance from the bridge pickup to open strings was 0.08" (2 mm).

 It should be mentioned that the described advantages and disadvantages of the tested models are totally true only when the models are installed to Gibson Les Paul.
 When the pickups are used in guitars of different design and wood, the results may differ, because pickups transfer sound primarily from the wood adding to it just various coloring (signal equalizing), therefore, an extrapolation of the information obtained might turn out to be wrong.